Police: Grocery store gunman was vendor, didn't have target

 Earlier this year, Tennessee became the latest state to allow most adults 21 and older to carry handguns without first clearing a state-level background check and training.
 The measure was signed into law by Republican Gov. Bill Lee over objections from some law enforcement groups and gun control advocates concerned the measure would possibly lead to more gun violence.

-The Kroger Co., based in Cincinnati, Ohio, issued a statement that it was “deeply saddened” by the shooting and was cooperating with law enforcement.
+The Kroger Co., based in Cincinnati, Ohio, issued a statement Friday morning saying it was “horrified and heartbroken” by the shooting and was cooperating with law enforcement.
 The company in 2019 asked its customers not to openly carry guns while visiting its stores.

-A Kroger spokesperson said the Collierville store will be closed until further notice.
+The statement confirmed that the shooter was a third-party vendor but declined to provide additional details and referred questions to the Collierville Police Department.

-Lights were still on in the store after nightfall on Thursday, chrysanthemums set out front.
-The parking lot, entirely roped off with police tape, was still full of cars, with a heavy police presence.
-Neighboring businesses, including a fast food restaurant and an auto parts store, were closed.
+The Collierville store will be closed until further notice but will continue to provide pay and other support to employees, the statement said.

-Mattise reported from Nashville.
+Mattise and Loller reported from Nashville, Tennessee.
 Associated Press writer Carrie Antfinger in Milwaukee, Wisconsin, and News Researcher Jennifer Farrar in New York contributed to this report.

 Credit: Joe Rondone